-In this study, a new developed code, MANSIM (MANeuvering SIMulation) for ship maneuvering simulations and its theoretical background are introduced.
-To investigate the maneuverability of any low-speed ship with single-rudder/single-propeller (SPSR) or twin-rudder/twin-propeller (TPTR) configurations, a 3-DOF modular mathematical model or empirical approaches can be utilized in MANSIM.
-In addition to certain maneuvers of ships such as turning or zigzag, free maneuver can also be simulated.
-Input parameters required to solve the equations of motion can be estimated practically by several empirical formulas embedded in the software.
-Graphical user interface of the code has simple design to enable users to perform maneuvering calculations easily.
-In addition to results such as advance, transfer, tactical diameters etc. on the user interface, simulation results can also be analyzed graphically; thus it is possible to examine the variation of kinematic parameters during simulation.
-Using the code, maneuverabilities of a tanker ship (KVLCC2) and a surface combatant (DTMB5415) is investigated and computed results are compared with free running data for validation purpose.
-MANSIM can be advantageous for parametric studies and it is a valuable tool especially for sensitivity analysis on ship maneuvering.
-The software is available online at www.mansim.org.
-The effects of variation of hydrodynamic derivatives and rudder parameters on general maneuvering performance of ships are investigated by performing sensitivity analyses.
-It is found that linear moment derivatives and rudder parameters are highly effective in maneuvering motion.
-Another interesting outcome of this study is identification of the significance of third order coupled derivatives for DTMB5415 hull.
-Effects of linear derivatives on maneuvering indices are also investigated by MANSIM.
-Results show that there is not a linear relationship between hydrodynamic derivatives and maneuvering indices.
+In this study, a new developed code, MANSIM (MANeuvering SIMulation) for ship maneuvering simulations and its theoretical background were introduced.
+In order to investigate the maneuverability of any low-speed ship with single-rudder/single-propeller (SPSR) or twin-rudder/twinpropeller (TPTR) configurations, a 3-DOF modular mathematical model or empirical approaches can be utilized in MANSIM.
+Not only certain maneuvers of ships such as, turning or zigzag but also free maneuver with unlimited number of rudder deflections can be simulated.
+Input parameters required to solve the equations of motion can be estimated practically by several empirical formulas that are embedded in the software.
+Graphical user interface of the code was designed simply so that users can perform maneuvering calculations easily.
+Besides displaying the results such as advance, transfer, tactical diameters etc. on the user interface, simulation results can also be analyzed graphically; thus it is possible to examine the variation of kinematic parameters during simulation.
+Using the code, maneuverabilities of a tanker ship (KVLCC2) and a surface combatant (DTMB5415) have been investigated and computed results were compared with free running data for validation.
+It is considered that MANSIM is quite advantageous for parametric studies and it is a valuable tool especially for sensitivity analysis on ship maneuvering.
+In this context, the effects of variation of hydrodynamic derivatives and rudder parameters on general maneuvering performance of ships were investigated by performing sensitivity analyses.
+It was found out that linear moment derivatives and rudder parameters are highly effective in maneuvering motion.
+Another interesting outcome of this study is the identification of the significance of third order coupled derivatives for DTMB5415 hull.